chaobin/qPython/README.md

 - the tricky part is how to receive the result of an async request? which  becomes necessary when your request is not merely "setting" sth

+Notably, qPython's implementation of the async request demonstrated in the sample/ does exactly this.
+It has two versions, one uses separate thread as the message handler on the calling end, and the other version uses twisted.
+Both version require certain specific behaviour in the KDB query being sent over.
+It is easy to see this approach complicates the execution flow, and the fact it requires special behaviour to be planted on remote side makes this inapplicable in cases where the KDB service is locked down from client for security reasons.

 *3. what is the most important user case with an async request anyway? what is the value here?*

 Imagine a request like this: